JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

         <label for="message">Comment:</label>
         <textarea name="message" id="message" cols="55" rows="10">Dear Southwark Planning,

-I am writing to object to the revised planning application for the redevelopment of the shopping centre and LCC campus at the Elephant & Castle (ref:16/AP/4458).
+I am writing to object to the planning application for the redevelopment of the TOWER BRIDGE BUSINESS COMPLEX, 100 CLEMENTS ROAD AKA THE BISCUIT FACTORY & BERMONDSEY CAMPUS SITE, KEETONS ROAD LONDON, SE16 4DG (ref:17/AP/4088).

 Affordable Housing:
 This application does not propose a policy compliant affordable housing mix.
-Southwark's policy for the Elephant & Castle requires a minimum of 35% affordable housing, of which 50% must be social rented.
-This should provide around 170 units but Delancey is proposing a different tenure and only 33 (3%) of the total units will be at social rent levels.
+Southwark's policy for this site requires a minimum of 35% affordable housing, of which 70% must be social rented.
+This should provide around 470 affordable units in total, about 330 of which should be social rent.
+Grovesnor is proposing 27% affordable housing with zero social rented housing.
+The affordable housing will also be affordable rent at 75% market rent, near the maximum 80% market rent allowed.
+Since 2011 Southwark have maintained that affordable rent does not meet the borough's housing needs

-Affordable retail & existing traders:
-The Council's strategic planning framework requires a minimum 10% affordable retail for new developments.
-Paragraph 5.1.7 of the Council's local planning policy (E&C SPD), further requires a number of "affordable retail units which are made available to existing occupiers displaced by development", in order to "ensure that development opportunities provide opportunities for existing and future SME businesses".
-The applicant's proposals fail to meet this and the Council's minimum 10% affordable retail requirement.

-Bingo Hall:
-Delancey is failing to make re-provision for the existing bingo hall.
-This is an importsnt social and community facility for 500 local pensioners every day.
-This important facility must be retained in any new development in order to ensure that community benefits are not lost without being replaced.

 This application should not be considered by the Council until the above shortcomings have been addressed.